 Her Majesty's Royal Palace and Fortress of the Tower of London has been in use for nearly a thousand years, soak up the history, imagine the past, watch the changing of the guard and visit the Crown Jewels

 The most popular fee-charging visitor attraction in Britain.
-The Tower of London combines piles of history, links to royalty, some everyday pomp and ceremony, an extensive ancient castle in very good repair that you can walk all over and that lives up to all your expectations of what castles should be like, museum exhibits to visit, the British Crown Jewels on public display all conveniently situated in the heart of London on the river Thames.
+The Tower of London combines piles of history, links to royalty, some everyday pomp and ceremony, an extensive ancient castle in very good repair that you can walk all over and that lives up to all your expectations of what castles should be like, museum exhibits to visit and the British Crown Jewels on public display all conveniently situated in the heart of London on the river Thames.

 A UNESCO World Heritage Site and one of Britain's most iconic structures, the Tower was in constant use as a fortress palace from the 11th to 16th centuries, over which time it was extended and developed.
 It literally towered over all surrounding buildings until the 19th century.